Looking for the best magazines to learn English? Below is a complete ranking of 15 English magazines, organized by level from A1 to C2.

 2. Time for Kids

-A simplified version of the famous Time magazine, it features current news in the simple present tense and short sentences.
+A simplified version of the famous Time magazine, it features current news in the simple present tense and short sentences, making it a helpful complement to other apps for kids to learn English.

 Time for Kids Magazine